top of page

 Food

-All food included with an evening meal on arrival day, then breakfasts, packed lunches and two course evening meals days 2 to 6 and breakfast on day 7.
+All food included with an evening meal on arrival day, then breakfasts, packed lunches and two course evening meals.
 Please notify us of any special diets, gluten free is a speciality!
 Food will be good home cooking.
-I'm sorry but we cannot cater for vegans or people with severe food allergies due to the nature of our kitchen.
-It may be possible for you to cater for yourself in the self catering unit though with a discount of £10 per day.
+I'm sorry but we cannot cater for vegans or people with severe food allergies due to the nature of our kitchen though it may be possible for you to cater for yourself in the self catering unit with a discount if you supply your own food.

 Alcoholic drinks not included but please bring your own.